mainkoon81/oo-Study-MCMC-R-II/README.md

 > One of the problems is that it requires an explicit formula for the a **priori distribution**!

-### New sampling approach
-We want the model solutions are sampled at a rate proportional to their a **posteriori probabilities**, that is, **`models` consistent with a "priori information" as well as "observations" are picked most often**, whereas models that are in incompatible with either a priori information or observations (or both) are rarely sampled.

-our sampling algorithm can be described as consisting of two components:
- - The first component **generates** a `priori models`, that is, models sampled with a frequency distribution equal to the a priori distribution in the model space.
-This is accomplished by means of a random walk.
-This step may consist of a large number of mutually dependent sub-processes, each of which generates part of the a priori models.

- - The second component **accepts or rejects** attempted moves of the a `priori random walk` with probabilities that depend on the models ability to reproduce observations.

-> In this algorithm, the a priori distribution need not be given by an explicit formula.

-The definition of which models are accessible from a given model is an essential ingredient of the method.
-We will “jump” from a model to a neighboring model.

-Output from the combined algorithm consists of a `collection of models`.
-This collection of models is shown to have a frequency distribution that is (asymptotically) proportional to the a **posteriori** distribution in the model space????

 ### Model parameters taking continuous values
 In the inverse problem, the actual values of the model parameter can be underdetermined, due to lack of **significant data** or due to **`experimental uncertainties`**.
 It can also be overdetermined, if we repeat similar measurements.
 A better question would have been: **What information can we infer on the actual value of the model parameter vector m**?
 The Bayesian approach to inverse problems, describes the **`a priori information`**.
 We may have on the model vector m, by a **priori** density `ρ(m)`.
 We have the likelihood.
 As an example, when we describe experimental results(obv) `L(m)` by a vector of observed values ![formula](https://render.githubusercontent.com/render/math?math=d_\obv) with **`Gaussian experimental uncertainties`** described by a **covariance matrix `C`**, <img src="https://user-images.githubusercontent.com/31917400/76145629-05a67a00-6083-11ea-992b-91f52fa67db2.jpg" /> But how to introduce realistic a **priori** information in the model space?